 Police stops are the power of the social hierarchy in action at the most basic level – your status on the social pyramid vs. “The Law” as it is practiced on the street by officers who may be your neighbor or friend; who may be great parents, community leaders or all-around “good people” but may also be “closet predators” and “staunch defenders of the status quo” (the status quo in your community may be racism or other prejudice) They may be “limit testers” of legal definitions and boundaries hiding under the protection of a uniform.

 Law enforcement officers are the primary enforcers for the hierarchy; empowered by “society” to regulate activity within the community.
-So how they behave varies greatly, depending on the community, which may range in attitude from tough on crime to much more personal, case by case, interpretation of “civilian” behavior.
+How individual officers behave varies greatly, depending on the community, which may range in attitude from tough on crime to much more personal, case by case, interpretation of “civilian” behavior.
 How officers behave depends on their personality, experiences on the job, family history and the “culture” established within their department.

 What is the message that can be derived from this typically “unfair” “arbitrary” and “subjective” neurotypical social regulator?
 No matter what you think your “rights” are; no matter how you THINK you ought to be treated; no matter what your instincts or emotional reactions tell you, KEEP YOUR GODDAM MOUTH SHUT – this is good advice not only for Aspergers, but for individuals who believe that “playing the victim” or responding to questions with lies, or rambling excuses, or even threats, is a good idea.
 Such behavior merely signals “weak prey” and triggers aggressive behavior in predators.
-Resistance may not be “futile”, but displaying weakness is dumb; so is aggression.
-In the fight, flight or freeze response common to animals, this is the time to “chill”.
+Resistance is not only futile, but displaying weakness is dumb, and so is aggression.
+In the “fight, flight or freeze” response common to animals, this is the time to “chill”.

 Remember that your are dealing with individuals whom society has placed well above you in the hierarchy, and that society arms them with deadly force to use at their discretion, and with little-to-no-risk of consequences.
 Their focus, like that of any predator, is the behavior of its prey.
 And don’t forget: you are de facto prey unless you are higher on the pyramid of “sanctioned behavior” than law enforcement.